mpkondrashin/cia/README.md

 #### Environment

-All configuration paramenter value can be provided using environment variable.
+All configuration paramenters can be provided using environment variables.

 **Examples:**<br/>
 For PostreSQL database password from ```cache``` section will be CIA_CACHE_PASSWORD variable<br/>